SvetlanaAbrosimova/telegram_bot_progressius/README.md

 # Telegram Bot using Telegraf, Node.js, MongoDB

-This is a new Telegram Bot which enables to store user`s progress while practicing something.
+This is a new Telegram Bot which enables to store user's progress while practicing something.
 The user might learn how to draw 🎨, learn a foreign language 👩🏻‍🎓 or do sports🏋🏻.
 All user`s progress is stored in Database and then analysed.

 There are such commands as: